SOUTH AUSTRALIA'S CONTAINER DEPOSIT SCHEME passed its 40th year in 2017.

 South Australia was the only state or territory with such a scheme for 35 years until the Northern Territory introduced one in 2012.
-New South Wales and Western Australia have introduced similar schemes and Queenslanders will be able to collect cash for returning bottles and cans from mid-2018.
+New South Wales and Western Australia have introduced similar schemes and Queenslanders were able to collect cash for returning bottles and cans from 2018.

 In 2006, South Australia's scheme was declared a heritage icon by the National Trust of South Australia.

 The state has Australia’s lowest percentage – about 3% – of drink containers in its litter scheme.
 About 580 million drink containers are recycled in the state every year.